Men sent to prison over death of schoolboy Harvey Tyrrell

 - 10 Neighbour’s fury as mountain of rubbish piles up outside cottage

+In mitigation, defence barrister Graham Trembath QC cited Naylor's lack of previous convictions and good character.

+He also expressed concerns that serving a prison term would mean Naylor would lose receipt of his state pension, which would adversely affect both he and his wife.

-Stating he was "unable to accept" much of the former electrician's evidence, the judge resisted the request of defence barrister Graham Trembath QC that any custodial sentence be suspended.
+Despite this, the judge resisted the request of Mr Trembath that the custodial sentence be suspended.

-He said: "In my view, in the circumstances of this case, appropriate punishment can only be achieved by immediate custody."

 Assessing Naylor's culpability as "high", Judge Zeidman regarded him as having shown "wilful blindness" to the risk.